nrjdalal/smart-registry/README.md

 ### Advanced Usage

-You can customize the output directory, working directory, and provide files or directories to build the registry from.
+If you want, you can customize the output directory, working directory, and provide files or directories to build the registry from.

 ```plaintext
 Version: